 - Nearby Richmond is also planning on trialing dockless “by April”.

 - Redbridge is bringing Ofo and Urbo in on 2 March.
 This will give Urbo a contiguous area across three north-east London boroughs, however all three are outer boroughs with generally lower existing cycling journeys or infrastructure than the inner city.

 - Ofo was in to the eastern half of Camden last week, but then abruptly withdrew back to the Islington border.

 - Ofo are also strongly rumoured to be arriving in Hammersmith & Fulham, soon.

 - Southwark borough is also bringing in two bikeshare operators, per their recently published strategy document – Mobike are hinting that they are one and I understand that Ofo is likely to be the other.
 For both Ofo and Mobike this makes a lot of sense – Southwark is a big inner city borough only partially served by Santander Cycles, and importantly for these two operators, they already are in place in the City immediately to the north.
 The launch date is unconfirmed but believed to be in March.

-- If you have any corrections, updates or anonymous tips please let me know via email (o.obrien (at) ucl.ac.UK) or Twitter DMs (@oobr).
+- If you have any corrections, updates or tips please let me know via email (o.obrien (at) ucl.ac.uk) or Twitter DMs (@oobr).